alan-turing-institute/alexa-room-finder/docs/room-finder.md

 # The Alexa SDK API

-This brief section is intended to help you use the [alexa-sdk](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) Node Module without understanding exactly what's up under the hood.
+This brief section is intended to help you use the [alexa-sdk](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) Node Package without understanding exactly what's up under the hood.
 First, do check out Amazon's basic [alexa-sdk documentation](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/README.md).
 You will also likely need the context of the overall [Alexa Skills Kit documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide).
 If you want to know how the SDK works under the hood check out [docs/alexa-sdk](./alexa-sdk).

 To just summarize their documentation, the Alexa SDK works on an 'listener' system, where it sets up a handler - which is basically just a Node [EventEmitter](https://nodejs.org/api/events.html) - that listens for particular events, then 'emits' other events in response.
 You set up the intents to listen for, and what to send back.
 The EventEmitter also has a preregistered set of listeners (`':tell'`, `':ask'`, `':askWithCard'`, `':tellWithCard'`, `':tellWithLinkAccountCard'`, `':askWithLinkAccountCard'`, `':responseReady'`, `':saveState'`, and `':saveStateError'`), which will push the parameters you send them to Alexa, and sort the rest of the response object for you.
 This whole process will only work in AWS Lambda.